 - Use multi-factor authentication (MFA) with each account. - Use SSL/TLS to communicate with AWS resources.
-We require TLS 1.2 and recommend TLS 1.3. - Set up API and user activity logging with AWS CloudTrail. - Use AWS encryption solutions, along with all default security controls within AWS services. - Use advanced managed security services such as Amazon Macie, which assists in discovering and securing sensitive data that is stored in Amazon S3. - If you require FIPS 140-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint.
-For more information about the available FIPS endpoints, see Federal Information Processing Standard (FIPS) 140-2.
+We require TLS 1.2 and recommend TLS 1.3. - Set up API and user activity logging with AWS CloudTrail.
+For information about using CloudTrail trails to capture AWS activities, see Working with CloudTrail trails in the AWS CloudTrail User Guide. - Use AWS encryption solutions, along with all default security controls within AWS services. - Use advanced managed security services such as Amazon Macie, which assists in discovering and securing sensitive data that is stored in Amazon S3. - If you require FIPS 140-3 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint.
+For more information about the available FIPS endpoints, see Federal Information Processing Standard (FIPS) 140-3.